VBTI-development/onedl-mmdetection/configs/mm_grounding_dino/usage.md

 We can observe that after fine-tuning, the training performance on the cat dataset improved from 88.1 to 90.1.
 However, due to the small dataset size, the evaluation metrics show some fluctuations.

-## Iterative Generation and Optimization Pipeline of Model Self-training Pseduo Label
+## Iterative Generation and Optimization Pipeline of Model Self-training Pseudo Label

 To facilitate users in creating their own datasets from scratch or those who want to leverage the model's inference capabilities for iterative pseudo-label generation and optimization, continuously modifying pseudo-labels to improve model performance, we have provided relevant pipelines.